Learn everything you need to know about section 409A of the internal revenue code. From what is a 409A valuation to 409A methodologies and process.

 In 2019, we rebuilt Carta’s Board Consents product, and many companies on Carta now use this functionality to formally approve the company’s usage of Carta and to issue new option grants on Carta.

-Below, we detail why we’ve been investing in this functionality and why we are rolling this enhanced board experience out to all newly onboarded U.S. companies in 2020 such that all of their future option grants will be drafted, approved, and distributed within Carta.
+Below, we detail why we’ve been investing in this functionality and why we are enabling this enhanced board experience for all U.S. companies in 2020 such that all of their future option grants can be drafted, approved, and distributed within Carta.

 Approving and issuing new options using Carta’s Board Consents product is far more efficient than any other method.